JamiEbeigh/MediaUtil/README.md

 moved to my personal site (also not currently public), but for more info on this project specifically you can check out my [MediaUtil2 repository](https://github.com/JamiEbeigh/mediautil2).

-## Disclaimer
-This is straight up piracy.
-This program does absolutely violates Spotify's terms of use.
-The likelihood that anything actually results from using this is very low, however you should be informed of the risks.
-There is a possibility that your spotify account may be banned or you API access may be revoked.
-Use at your own risk.

 ## Prerequisites
 * **Python** (I did my testing with version 3.11)
 * **Git** (or some method of cloning the repo)